szunami/blog-1/bitvec/2021-04-16-addressing-bits.md

 You can have infinitely (well, `!0`) many ZST elements in a row in memory, starting at any address you want, and the only constraint is that the address you choose must actually be available in your context.
-This means no kernel-space addresses, but that’s pretty much it.
+This probably means no kernel-space addresses, but that’s pretty much it.
+In particular, it does *not* disallow the zero page – Rust makes a great deal of use of addresses just above 0 as sentinel values that are valid to have as pointers to empty regions.

 This even means, for instance, that you can have eight times too many ZST elements at an address.